chromoxdor/easy2ntfy/README.md

 ## **Known issues:**

 Sometimes easy2ntfy hangs and with it the serial connection which makes it hard for me to debug.
 For now a reboot solves the issue.
+(This did not happen for a long time now since a made some changes in terms of memory usage...mabye it is resolved)

 ## **How to use:**